A

 Active Sampling

-Active sampling is a strategy used in machine learning and data analysis to selectively choose the most informative data points from a large dataset for labeling or analysis.
+Active Sampling is a strategy used in machine learning and data analysis to selectively choose the most informative data points from a large dataset for labeling or analysis.
 The goal of active sampling is to improve the efficiency of the learning process by focusing on the data that will have the greatest impact on model training, thereby reducing the amount of labeled data needed to achieve high performance.

 Adaptive Date Collection